How asset managers can avoid a failed legal tech adoption

 Consequences of a legal tech implementation gone wrong

 Adopting a legal technology solution isn’t an inherently positive proposition.
 It can go wrong and leave an in-house team worse off than before.
-With that in mind, asset managers should seek to understand what can go wrong and use that knowledge to guide their decision-making.
+With that in mind, private fund managers should seek to understand what can go wrong and use that knowledge to guide their decision-making.

 No ROI

 In-house legal teams might not cut any costs if they’re unable to use the new solution to create efficiencies, automate manual tasks, or optimize their processes in order to scale.
-Handling legal tasks in-house might take a similar amount of time and effort, or GCs might have to outsource a similar workload to freelance lawyers or outside counsel.
+Handling legal tasks in-house might take a similar amount of time and effort, or GCs might have to continue outsourcing work to freelance lawyers or outside counsel.

 Damaged employee relationships